This article was reviewed by the YOUCANIC editorial team.

 Typical components of the ABC suspension.

-- ABC Control Module – The computer module monitors and controls the active body suspension.
+ABC Control Module – The computer monitors and controls the active body suspension.

-- Struts – ABC struts control the vehicle height as hydraulic fluid is pumped into the strut or out of it.
+Struts – ABC struts control the vehicle height as hydraulic fluid is pumped into or out of the strut.

 Common Problems